-Courtney works with a team of engineering professionals to maintain the structural health of bridges, primarily in the New York City area.
+Courtney Clark is experienced in the design and rehabilitation of vehicular and pedestrian bridges, and specializes in the rehabilitation of suspension bridges.
+She works with a team of engineering professionals to maintain the structural health of bridges, primarily in the New York City area.
 Her experience encompasses a variety of structures, including steel grid, orthotropic, suspension, light rail viaduct, and concrete prestressed bridges.
-She has contributed to the maintenance and rehabilitation of such landmarked crossings as the Brooklyn and Manhattan Bridges and such prestigious spans as the Verrazano Narrows and Bronx-Whitestone Bridges.
+Courtney has contributed to the maintenance and rehabilitation of such landmarked crossings as the Brooklyn and Manhattan Bridges and such prestigious spans as the Verrazzano-Narrows and Bronx-Whitestone Bridges.
 She is leading the redecking design for New York’s Throgs Neck Bridge, and assisted in the concept and design for replacement of the Queensboro Bridge’s orthotropic deck.
-She has also contributed to a large number of pedestrian bridges, among them the stunning 3D double-helix design for a footbridge in Xinjin, China, and the West Thames pedestrian bridge over State Route 9A in Lower Manhattan.
+She has also contributed to a large number of pedestrian bridges, among them the 3D double-helix design for a footbridge in Xinjin, China, and the West Thames pedestrian bridge in Lower Manhattan.